-The defendant asserted his innocence.
-Mr. Alderman Hughes said, if the defendant did whole of the children whom he had assaulted would be wards conveyed to the hospital. called.
-He would take the consequence of that ex-amination.
+The defendant asserted his innocence. whole of the children whom he had assaulted would be wards conveyed to the hospital. amination.
 He believed all the girl had stated, for the prosecutrix.
 There was a serious wound on her left children and fools generally spoke the truth.
 They cheek two inches in length.
-It divided the cheek through adjudged him to pay a fine of 5!. for the assault.
+It divided the cheek through adjudged him to pay a fine of 5l. for the assault.
 The defendant paid the fine.